RajeevRanjanOneadvanced/Sweetos/README.md

 # Sweetos

-1) Open a command prompt in the project's root directory (APM - Start)
+1) Open a command prompt in the project's root directory

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.